-The Homestead Act of 1862 had an immediate and enduring effect on America and the world that is still felt today.
+The Homestead Act of 1862 had an immediate and enduring effect on the United States of America and the world that is still felt today.
 Agriculture, industrialization, immigration, American Indian tribes and prairie ecosystems-all were somehow impacted and forever changed by the implementation of this revolutionary land law.

 What are the Homestead Records?